Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Model description

 \subsection{A unifying model}

-Models of food web evolution derived from the seminal work of \cite{loeuille2005a} have similar structure.
+Models of food web evolution derived from the seminal work of \cite{loeuille2005a} have a similar structure.
 For the sake of comparison, we propose here a unifying model encompassing most of the models' features in \cite{loeuille2005a, ingram2009,brannstrom2011,allhoff2013a,allhoff2015a,allhoff2016a,ritterskamp2016a,ritterskamp2016b,bolchoun2017a}.
-All these models assume that new species are added to the food web at discrete mutation times and that between two mutations the densities of species of the food web follow deterministic dynamics.
-On a time interval between two mutations where the food web is composed of $n$ species, species are assumed to be characterized by their average body mass $r_i$ at maturity and we denote by $N_i$ the population density of species $i$ for all $i=1\ldots n$.
-An autotrophic resource is present in the community, {\it i.e.} a species which does not consume any other species but can be consumed, which can organic or not.
+All these models assume that new species are added to the food web at discrete mutation times and that between two mutations the densities of species follow deterministic dynamics.
+On a time interval between two mutations where the food web is composed of $n$ species, species $i$ is characterized by its average body mass $r_i$ at maturity and its population density $N_i$, for all $i=1\ldots n$.
+An autotrophic resource (organic or inorganic) is present in the community, {\it i.e.} a species which does not consume any other species but can be consumed.
 The density of the resource is indexed by $i=0$.
 The basic dynamics for $N_i$ takes the form

-where $\gamma_{ij}$ is the consumption rate of prey $j$ by predator $i$; $m_i$ is the mortality rate of species $i$; $\alpha_{ij}$ is the interference competition rate between species $i$ and $j$; finally, $\lambda_{ij}$ is the reproduction efficiency due to the consumption of species $j$ by species $i$, {\it i.e.} the per capita reproduction rate of species $i$ per capita of ingested species $j$.
+where $\gamma_{ij}$ is the consumption rate of prey $j$ by predator $i$; $m_i$ is the mortality rate of species $i$; $\alpha_{ij}$ is the interference competition rate between species $i$ and $j$; $\lambda_{ij}$ is the reproduction efficiency due to the consumption of species $j$ by species $i$, {\it i.e.} the per capita reproduction rate of species $i$ per capita of ingested species $j$.
 This last quantity summarizes biomass conversion and reproduction.
 The reproduction efficiency $\lambda_{ij}$ is related to the {\it biomass conversion efficiency} through predation of prey $j$ by predator $i$, denoted $\xi_{ij}$, by $\lambda_{ij}=\xi_{ij}\frac{r_j}{r_i}$.
 The biomass conversion efficiency $\xi_{ij}$ corresponds to the fraction of ingested biomass of species $j$ converted through reproduction into biomass of species $i$.
 It is assumed in particular that $\xi_{ij}<1$ to avoid biomass creation {\it ex nihilo}.